TuiskuTynkkynen/Raycaster/README.md

 # Raycaster

-A small framework for creating interactive applications and raycaster demo application written in in C++.
+A small framework for creating interactive applications and raycaster demo application written in C++.

 ## Building